WHAT WE DO

 Women's Action for New Directions is a 501 C-4 organization with members and chapters nationwide.
 WAND, Inc. works to empower women to act politically to reduce violence and militarism and redirect excessive Pentagon spending toward unmet human and environmental needs.

 WAND Ed.
 Fund

-WAND Education Fund is a a 501 C-3 nonprofit organization.
+WAND Education Fund is a 501 C-3 nonprofit organization.
 WAND Education Fund educates the public and opinion leaders about the need to reduce violence and militarism, and redirect excessive Pentagon spending to unmet human and environmental needs.

 WHO WE ARE